Quadrupedalism

 The monarch butterfly, while a quadruped, is not a tetrapod, but a hexapod.
 Arrow points to the miniature front leg not used for locomotion.

 Quadrupedalism is a form of locomotion in which animals have four legs that are used to bear weight and move around.
-An animal or machine that usually maintains a four-legged posture and moves using all four legs is said to be a quadruped (from Latin quattuor for "four", and pes, pedis for "foot").
+An animal or machine that usually maintains a four-legged posture and moves using all four legs is a quadruped (Latin quadru- 'four' and ped- 'foot').
 Quadruped animals are found among both vertebrates and invertebrates.

 Quadrupeds vs. tetrapods

-Although the words 'quadruped' and 'tetrapod' are both derived from terms meaning 'four-footed', they have distinct meanings.
+Although the words quadruped and tetrapod are both derived from terms meaning four-footed, they have distinct meanings.
 A tetrapod is any member of the taxonomic unit Tetrapoda (which is defined by descent from a specific four-limbed ancestor), whereas a quadruped actually uses four limbs for locomotion.
 Not all tetrapods are quadrupeds and not all quadrupedal animals are tetrapods; some arthropods are adapted for four-footed locomotion, such as the raptorial Mantodea, or mantises, and the Nymphalidae, or brush-footed butterflies—the largest butterfly family, with ~6000 species, including the well-known monarch (see photo).

 The distinction between quadrupeds and tetrapods is important in evolutionary biology, particularly in the context of tetrapods whose limbs have adapted to other roles (e.g., arms and hands in the case of humans, wings in the case of birds and bats, and fins in the case of whales).
 All of these animals are tetrapods, but not all are quadrupeds.
 Even snakes, whose limbs have become vestigial or lost entirely, are, nevertheless, tetrapods.